 So without further ado, The Art of Pseudo-Argument.

 1. Establish that the opponent is making a ‘claim’.
 Frame argument inside a well-known bifurcation.

 The most essential trick of the pseudo-arguer is to convert an observation, notion, or hypothesis into a ‘claim’.
 Claims have to be proven right on the spot according to very familiar fake skeptic apothegm.
 In this manner the pseudo-arguer forces the fatal nature of the discussion artificially.
+A potential final step of the scientific method, falsification, becomes instead, its first one.
+Backasswards, conclude-at-the-beginning, pseudoscience.
+No research, only rhetoric.
 In other words there is not really a discussion at play for them – it is a war, and they are there to win it at all costs.
 Frame the argument as an offensive notion which should not enter the mind of normal person.

 The first thing you, as a pseudo-arguer need do, is identify what side your opponent is on, and which issues they regularly engage with, so you know a priori to discussion whether or not to oppose them.
 It’s all a formula from there on.

 Undertake a strategy of win at all costs.
 Consider the argument a war, in which victory is the goal, not truth.